vectordotdev/vector/website/content/en/highlights/2022-02-08-disk-buffer-v2-beta.md

 ## Trying out the new disk buffer implementation today

-Trying out the new disk buffer implementation is actually very easy, but comes with some caveats:
+With all of that said, we're interested in users trying out the new disk buffer implementation and letting us know how it goes.
+Switching your configuration to use it is easy, but first, there are a few caveats you should know before using it:

 - this is a beta release, which means data loss can and may occur
 - existing buffer data is not automatically migrated